ajmeyghani/toaster/README.md

 ### minified + gzipped

-With an ideal setup, that is `esm/toaster.min.js.gz` and `themes/theme-default.min.css.gz`, the total size will be: 1.4K + 811B = 2.211 kb
+If using JS/CSS separately, that is `esm/toaster.min.js.gz` and `themes/theme-default.min.css.gz`, the total size will be: 1.4K + 811B = **2.211 kb**.
+Below is a full list of all min.gz file sizes:

 #### esm:
 2.3K esm/index.min.js.gz